 Women out of Work: Assessing Hamilton’s Employment Disparities During COVID-19

-Recent research has confirmed that COVID-19 is disproportionately affecting female-dominated sectors in Canada and women are facing excessive barriers to re-entering the workforce.
-In Hamilton, this is likely no exception.
+COVID-19 has disproportionately affected female-dominated sectors in Canada and women are facing excessive barriers to re-entering and remaining in the workforce.
+In Hamilton, this is no exception.

-Looking to understand and address the gender disparities that the COVID-19 pandemic has had on our local labour market, the Hamilton Chamber of Commerce is conducting a study over the course of 2020-2021.
-Through the collection and analysis of qualitative and quantitative data, the project will result in a research paper that will include tangible policy recommendations on how to best encourage women to successfully re-enter and remain in the labour market after COVID-19.
+Looking to understand and address the gender disparities that the COVID-19 pandemic has had on our local labour market, the Hamilton Chamber of Commerce conducted a study over the course of 2020-2021 that heard from nearly 1,600 self-identified Hamilton women.
+Through the collection and analysis of qualitative and quantitative data, we have created a report that will be launched on August 11th, 2021.

-This research within this project is being conducted by the Hamilton Chamber of Commerce with the support of our project partners: McMaster University, Goodwill the Amity Group, Workforce Planning Hamilton, and YWCA Hamilton.
+This research was conducted by the Hamilton Chamber of Commerce with the support of our project partners: Goodwill the Amity Group, Workforce Planning Hamilton, and YWCA Hamilton.